PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 ### 2. IMPLEMENTATION STRATEGY

 The implementation will involve updating both the frontend and backend to handle the new 'date of joining' field.
-The frontend will use Material Design components to add a date picker, and the backend will validate and store the date in the database.
-The database schema will be updated to include this new field.
+The frontend will use Material Design components to add a date input field, and the backend will be updated to validate and store this new field in the database.

 ### 3. COMPREHENSIVE STEP-BY-STEP IMPLEMENTATION PLAN